 Subbasin air temperatures $\binom{T}{i}$ in the input file are normally assumed to be for the subbasin's average elevation (elev).
+The same adjustments are made for maximum and minimum temperatures if available.

 - (1) If data with other reference height is used it is possible to adjust for that.
 The subbasin temperature can be adjusted depending on subbasin elevation with general parameter tcelevadd (° / 100m).
 This adjustment assumes observations are located at sea level. - (2) Alternatively it can be adjusted based on the difference between subbasin elevation and temperature observation elevation by general parameter tcobselev (° / 100m).
 The temperature observation elevation ( $elev{obs}$ ) then need to be supplied to the model. - (3) It can be adjusted based on month with the monthly dependent parameter monthlapse (° / 100m)).
 These three subbasin elevation adjustments should not be used together.
 Subbasin temperature can be adjusted equally over all subbasins within a region with the parameter region dependent parameter tempcorr.